- How is acute myeloid leukemia treated?

 - Treatment of acute promyelocytic (M3) leukemia

-Several types of treatment may be used in people with AML.
-The main treatment for AML is chemotherapy.
+Several types of treatment may be used for people with AML.
+The main treatment for AML is chemotherapy, sometimes followed by a stem cell transplant.
+Other drugs (besides standard chemotherapy drugs) may also be used to treat people with acute promyelocytic leukemia (APL).
 Surgery and radiation therapy may be used in special circumstances.

 In most cases AML can progress rapidly, so it is important to start treatment as soon as possible after the diagnosis is made.